This tutorial will explain how to test the engine compression on the 2.2L Isuzu Amigo and Rodeo.

 Have your helper crank the engine till the needle on the compression gauge stops climbing.

-Repeat this test step on the remaining 5 cylinders.
+Repeat steps 3 through 5 on the remaining cylinders.

-CASE 2: One or more cylinders have a compression value that is lower than the rest.
-This is could be normal -up to a certain point.
+CASE 2: One or more cylinders had a low compression value compared to the others.
+This could be normal or it could be causing a problem.